360 Dr. Martin L. King Blvd.

 "Between Nation and Empire: Latino Cultural Critique at the Intersection of the Americas," The Cuban Republic and José Martí: Reception and Use of a National Symbol, edited by Mauricio A. Font and Alfonso W. Quiroz.
 Boston: Lexington Books, 2006, 115-127.

-Women's and Gender Studies, Rutgers University-Newark
+Women's, Gender and Sexuality Studies, Rutgers University-Newark

-Graduate Program in American Studies, Rutgers University-Newark
+Program in American Studies, Rutgers University-Newark

 Rutgers Advanced Institute for Critical Caribbean Studies, Rutgers University-New Brunswick